 Crab, Cauliflower & Cheese Stuffed Mushrooms

 Some more stealth health coming at ya!
 I snuck cauliflower into this appetizer recipe to give a little more texture to each bite.
-Plus, if you’re vegetarian, you can just omit the crab and bump up the amount of cauliflower you use, still making a delicious and beautiful appetizer that will get your family wondering what else you’ve been practicing making in the kitchen!
+Plus, if you’re vegetarian, you can just omit the crab and bump up the amount of cauliflower you use, still making a delicious and beautiful holiday appetizer that will get your family wondering what else you’ve been practicing making in the kitchen!

 Makes 24 mushrooms